DaveDRoberts/PhotonGraph/README.rst

 ===========
-photongraph
+PhotonGraph
 ===========

-Add a short description here!
+PhotonGraph is a Python framework for simulating the logical output state of integrated photonic graph state generators.
+It includes tools for the analysis and applications of photonic graph states.

 Description
 ===========

-A longer description of your project goes here...
+A longer description of the project will be written here...

-Note
-====

-This project has been set up using PyScaffold 3.2.3.
-For details and usage information on PyScaffold see https://pyscaffold.org/.